dragoncoder047/i1c/SPEC.md

 1. If not in `IDLE` state, wait until `(now_time - last_rise_time) > 1ms`.
 2. Transition to `SENDING` state.
 3. Start sending the bits in the buffer.
-When the bus needs to be made high, wait until either it actually does so, or a 10&micro;s timeout expires.
+When the bus needs to be made high, release it so it can float high, wait long enough for the bus to float high and sample it again.
-    1. If it timed out, another node is in the middle of sending something else.
+    1. If it is still low, another node is in the middle of sending something else.
 Transition to the `LOST_ARBITRATION` state and go back to 1.
-    2. If this bit was transmitted successfully, transmit the next one.
+    2. If it is high, this bit was transmitted successfully, transmit the next one.
 4. When all bits have been sent, transition immediately back to the `IDLE` state.

 ### Receiving